JGCRI/pygcam/pygcam/doc/runProject.md

     optional arguments:
+      -h, --help            show this help message and exit -g GROUP, --group GROUP
+                            The name of the scenario group to process.
+If not specified, the group with attribute default="1" is processed.
+      -G, --listGroups      List the scenario groups defined in the project file and exit.
-      -h, --help            show this help message and exit -l, --listSteps       List the steps defined for the given project and exit.
+      -l, --listSteps       List the steps defined for the given project and exit.
                             Dynamic variables (created at run-time) are not displayed.